yijunj/MHR-DataExtraction/HOW_TO_DUMP.md

 # How to dump Switch game files
+Atmosphere is a Switch CFW (custom firmware) where you can dump game files, and Hekate is how you boot Switch into Atmosphere.
+To launch Hekate, you need to boot your Switch into RCM (recovery mode) first.
+This requires a prepared SD card, USB connection between Switch and PC, and a way to ground Switch pin #10 on the right joy-con slot.

 ## Preparing SD card
-Atmosphere is like the operation system of CFW mode, and Hekate is how you boot Switch into Atmosphere.

 Please check [this useful reference](https://nh-server.github.io/switch-guide/extras/updating/).

 ### Atmosphere